 With the change in tax code a few years ago, many affluent individuals and families who used to itemize now qualify for the standard deduction instead, which can impact the deductibility of charitable gifts.
 Throughout our history, Mesirow has had a strong philanthropic culture, so charitable giving is a wealth planning area in which we are very experienced and eager to help provide some new ideas.
 This article outlines how you can integrate charitable giving into their financial plan and still enjoy some of the tax benefits long associated with gifting.

 Strategy 1: Donor Advised Fund

 One approach taxpayers can consider is to strategically “lump together” several years’ of charitable donations into a single tax year by making a donation to a Donor Advised Fund (DAF).

 A DAF is a vehicle for charitable giving that makes it easy for donors to dedicate funds to support their favorite nonprofit organization.
 It allows the donor to make a charitable contribution, receive an immediate tax benefit, and then recommend grants from the DAF to the donor's charities over time.

-For the years in which the "lumped" contributions are made, it may be more beneficial to itemize the taxpayer's deductions to create tax savings (assuming those deductions exceed the $24,800 standard deduction threshold).
+For the years in which the “lumped” contributions are made, it may be more beneficial to itemize the taxpayer's deductions to create tax savings (assuming those deductions exceed the $25,900 married filing jointly standard deduction threshold).
 In other years, the taxpayer would elect to use the increased standard deduction.